piglovesyou/graphql-let/README.md

    - "**/*.graphql"
 ```

-Put `graphql-let/babel` to plugins section in your babel configuration such as
+Put `graphql-let/babel` to the plugins section in your babel configuration such
-`babel.config.json`.
+as `babel.config.json`.

 ```diff
  {